abhishekkundu25/mru-buffers/README.md

 Pins are stored by file path.
 If you pin a file and later delete the buffer (`:bd`, wipe, etc.), the entry remains in the MRU ring and shows as `[closed]` in the menu until you reopen it (via a pin jump, cycling, or selecting it in the menu).

+In the menu, press `x` to unpin the selected entry.

 ## Configuration

 `setup` accepts these keys (all optional):